Prison Curry Spiked at HMP Swaleside Sparks Mass Staff Poisoning

-Prison officers at HMP Swaleside on the Isle of Sheppey found themselves needing hospital treatment after a special staff curry was allegedly spiked by inmates, leading to what the Criminal Justice Workers Union (CJWU) has described as a “mass poisoning of staff” at the high-security jail.
+Prison officers at HMP Swaleside on the Isle of Sheppey were rushed to hospital after their staff curry was allegedly spiked by inmates.
+The Criminal Justice Workers Union (CJWU) described it as a “mass poisoning of staff” at the high-security prison.

-Andy Hamlin, an official for the CJWU, stated: “Prisoners preparing food in the staff canteen spiked a ‘staff special curry’ with what is believed to be a New Psychoactive Substance (NPS).”
-New Psychoactive Substances, commonly known as spice, are drugs designed to mimic the effects of illegal substances.
+Andy Hamlin from the CJWU said: “Prisoners preparing food in the staff canteen spiked a ‘staff special curry’ with what is believed to be a New Psychoactive Substance (NPS).”

-The South East Coast Ambulance Service (SECAmb) dispatched nine ambulances to the scene, with a makeshift incident unit established within the establishment to address the unfolding emergency.
+The South East Coast Ambulance Service (SECAmb) sent nine ambulances and set up a makeshift incident unit inside the prison.
+While three staff were taken to Medway Maritime Hospital, the CJWU believes five were hospitalised in total.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.